11 Top-Rated Things to Do in Kotor, Montenegro

 1. City Walls

-You'll have to climb all 1,350 stairs and 1,200 meters in elevation to reach the Castle of San Giovanni (Castle of St. John) and the old fortress atop Kotor's City Walls, but it is well worth the effort for the views.
-From here, you can see the city below and then the fjord that is the Bay of Kotor beyond.
+If you look up the mountain behind the city, you'll see a series of zig-zagging steps (1,350 to be exact) that hug the side of the rock.
+These stairs climb up 1,200 meters in elevation to reach the Castle of San Giovanni (Castle of St. John) and the old fortress atop Kotor's City Walls.
+It's a considerable effort, but well worth the views.
+It's here that you'll be able to see the city below, and the fjord of Boka Bay behind it.

 3. Our Lady of the Rocks